-- A. Time for Filing.
-The Hearing Officer will file their Proposed Findings of Fact and Recommended Decision with the Clerk no later than sixty (60) days of the date thatafter the Applicant's reply brief is filed or, if the Parties waived closing briefs, within sixty (60) days of the date the transcript of the Hearing is due (i.e., within 30 days of the final Hearing Date) or actually lodged (if earlier than 30 days after the final Hearing Date). - B. Content of Proposed Findings of Fact and Recommended Decision.
+A. Time for Filing.
+The Hearing Officer will file their Proposed Findings of Fact and Recommended Decision with the Clerk no later than sixty (60) days of the date that the Applicant's reply brief is filed or, if the Parties waived closing briefs, within sixty (60) days of the date the transcript of the

+Hearing is due (i.e., within 30 days of the final Hearing Date) or actually lodged (if earlier than 30 days after the final Hearing Date).

+- B. Content of Proposed Findings of Fact and Recommended Decision.
 The Hearing Officer's Proposed Findings of Fact and Recommended Decision will include a summary of the following: (1) issues raised by the parties; (2) the testimony; (3) all other evidence received by the Hearing Officer; (4) a factual discussion of matters on which the Hearing Officer relied; (5) conclusions of law with citations to legal authority; and (6) recommended decision.
-The summary of the testimony, plus all other evidence received, will be sufficient to satisfy the requirements of Government Code Section 31534(b).

-Administrative Review and Hearing Policy Adopted February 19, 2002 Last Revised

-C. Objections/Requests for Clarification.
-Within ten (10) days from the date that the Hearing Officer files the Proposed Findings of Fact and Recommended Decision with the Clerk, any Party may file with the Clerk objections or written requests for clarification to the Hearing Officer's Proposed Findings of Fact and Recommended Decision. -The Clerk will serve such objections or written requests for clarification on the Hearing Officer as well as and the other Parties.
-The other Party(ies) who will then have ten (10) -days after service to file a response with the Clerk.

-Within thirty (30) days after the later of: (a) the date that Hearing Officer receives the objections or requests for clarification or (b) an adverse party's response to such objections or requests for clarification, the Hearing Officer will:

-- 1. Affirm the Proposed Findings of Fact and Recommended Decision findings, conclusions, and recommendations as originally submitted without change, or - Make such changes to the Proposed Findings of Fact and Recommended Decision as the Hearing Officer deems appropriate in light ofconsidering the evidence, the objections or requests for clarification submitted by the Parties, and the responses thereto.
+The summary of the testimony, plus all other evidence received, will be sufficient to satisfy the requirements of Government Code Section 31534(b). - C. Objections/Requests for Clarification.
+Within ten (10) days from the date that the Hearing Officer files the Proposed Findings of Fact and Recommended Decision with the Clerk, any Party may file with the Clerk objections or written requests for clarification to the Hearing Officer's Proposed Findings of Fact and Recommended Decision.
+The Clerk will serve such objections or written requests for clarification on the Hearing Officer as well as the other Parties.
+The other Party(ies) will have ten (10) days after service to file a response with the Clerk.
+Within thirty (30) days after the later of: (a) the date that Hearing Officer receives the objections or requests for clarification or (b) an adverse party's response to such objections or requests for clarification, the Hearing Officer will: - 1.
+Affirm the Proposed Findings of Fact and Recommended Decision findings, conclusions, and recommendations as originally submitted without change, or - Make such changes to the Proposed Findings of Fact and Recommended Decision as the Hearing Officer deems appropriate in light of the evidence, the objections or requests for clarification submitted by the Parties, and the responses thereto.

-The objections and/or requests for clarification and the response thereto and the Hearing Officer's response to any objections or requests for clarification, will be added to the Administrative Record and submitted for consideration by the Board.
+The objections and/or requests for clarification and the response thereto and the Hearing Officer's response to any objections, will be added to the Administrative Record and submitted for consideration by the Board.